 "If you believe that your team can do big things, they will believe it, too.
 And that belief will fuel the fires of action and provide you with the results you're looking for."

 Nowhere are these six leadership actions more important than in today’s organizations.
-Leadership strives to draw forth the best that employees have to offer, their intrinsic motivation and their discretionary energy.
-With the active role of your organization’s leadership in these six critical activities, motivation and commitment from employees is ensured.
+Leadership strives to draw forth the best that employees have to offer, their intrinsic motivation, and their discretionary energy.
+With the active role of your organization’s leadership in these six critical activities, motivation and commitment from employees are ensured.